paigeweber13/fine-hardware-visualization/README.md

 Other Tools:
  - looked at TAU
    - powerful and detailed but seems to target large clusters.
+   - tools are highly specified, but there may be tools for fine-grained modeling
    - not intuitive
  - looked at vampir
    - closer to what we are aiming for, as it provides a mapping of function to performance on a fine-grained level
-   - does not seem to consider architecture?
+   - does not seem to consider architecture beyond standard core-cache-memory common to all modern commodity hardware.
    - not free?
  - read more of kerncraft paper